quicwg/datagram/draft-ietf-quic-datagram.md

 If the application needs to support the coexistence of multiple flows of datagrams, one recommended pattern is to use a variable-length integer at the beginning of the Datagram Data field.

-For example, using datagrams with HTTP/3 involves prepending such a flow identifier to all datagrams (see {{?I-D.schinazi-quic-h3-datagram}}).
+QUIC implementations SHOULD present an API to applications to assign relative priorities to DATAGRAM frames with respect to each other and to QUIC streams.

 ## Acknowledgement Handling